charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Objective**: Identify system-level provenance collection tools.

-- **Search terms**: "system-level" AND "provenance"
+- **Search terms**: "system-level AND provenance", "computational provenance"

 - **Search engine**: Google Scholar

-- **Number of results**: 50
+- **Number of results**: 50 of both searches

-  - This threshold is the point of diminishing returns, as no new tools came up in the 40th – 50th results.
+  - This threshold is the point of diminishing returns, as no new collectors came up in the 40th – 50th results.

+- **Criteria**:
-- **Criteria**: A relevant publication would center on one or more operating system-level tools that capture file provenance.
+  A relevant publication would center on one or more operating system-level provenance collectors that capture file provenance.
   A tool requiring that the user use a specific application or platform would be irrelevant.

 We record the following features for each system-level provenance tool: